SpatikaH/team12-tuiter-backend/README.md

 As an administrator, I want to be able to block a given Tuit from a given user so that I can prevent the spread of violent and/or harmful content.

 <img width="908" alt="blockTuit" src="https://user-images.githubusercontent.com/12969516/206976118-b3f9293b-ca2a-4844-a1ae-f6514891fcb5.png">

+### Deployment

+To run this project on your machine, clone the main branch on your machine.
+1. Create a .env file containing the following variables - ENV, SECRET, DB_USERNAME, DB_PASSWORD.
+2. Run 'npm install' to install all required packages on your machine.
+3. Run 'npm run dev' to start the server.
+4. The apis should be up on localhost:4000.